Vaccine protection against Covid-19 wanes over time, especially for older people, CDC says - KESQ

 “We’ll continue to explore whether or not it makes some sense to look at a longer interval,” Gruber said.

 Pfizer is not studying using its vaccine as a booster for the Moderna or Johnson & Johnson vaccines, Gruber said, but it welcomes studies by others.
-Members of the committee asked whether that was something worth discussing, but CDC officials said the only data available was for using a Pfizer vaccine to boost the immunity of people who originally got the same Pfizer vaccine.
+Members of the committee asked whether that was something worth discussing.

+The FDA’s Dr. Doran Fink said there is no data on the safety or efficacy of mixing and matching vaccines – boosting with a dose of a brand of vaccine that is different from that used for the original immunization.

+Moderna has asked the FDA to approve booster shots for its vaccine, but the FDA so far has only considered Pfizer’s bid.
+Johnson & Johnson released partial data this week that it said showed a booster dose greatly raised immunity, but the company has not yet applied with the FDA to consider a booster vaccine dose.

 ACIP members said they worried people may mistake the talk of boosters as a signal that Covid-19 vaccines don’t work well.
 They agreed that would be a mistaken impression, and one that public health specialists would need to fight against.